 Location = 50 Owen Street, Huskisson, New South Wales

-Day 3 – Mount Kosciuszko (6 hours from Jervis Bay)
+Day 3 – Jervis Bay to Mount Kosciuszko (6 hours)

 Mount Kosciuszko is Australia’s highest mountain at 2228 meters above sea level, so if you’re visiting Mount Kosciuszko National Park in summer why not concur the peak!
 We took on the 13km challenge and found it a breeze even in the 20-degree heat so it’s suitable for most fitness levels, just remember to take plenty of water and sun cream.
 You also have the option to take the express chair lift to the start of the hike or walk from the town Thredbo, which adds another few hours onto the walk.
 The chair lift is open 365 days a year and provides spectacular views of Thredbo village and the high country.
 This is the furthest out in the bush we drove on the Sydney to Melbourne itinerary.